 - Assets in foreigner countries – Your financial capital is not safe either.
 If you have a bank account that exceeded 10,000 USD at any point in the year, and you do not report it to the USA, you can go to prison.
 So if you think you can hide money in some Alpine village, it is true only if you bury it in a hole.

-- Swiss investing has not had a good return on money, in fact it is well below the market return on investments.
+- Swiss investing has not had a good return on money, in fact, it is well below the market return on investments.

 - The Swiss franc has been fundamentally overvalued for a while, although you can keep your saving it in other currencies of course.
-Many people in business I know have been burned by this.
+Many people in the business I know have been burned by this.
 They took out loans and did business in the Swiss franc and lost when currency rates changed.
 The investment banks win.

 - Swiss bankers have hidden terrorist money and criminal assets – Do you want to do business with unethical people?
 I do not.

-Financiers from Switzerland might be good if you need private banking and are a high new worthy client who need money management.
+Financiers from Switzerland might be good if you need private banking and are a high new worthy client who needs money management.
 But in comparison to other global investments, it is not anything special.
 There are plenty of firms in the US that offer these services.
 The idea of Swiss banking is as outdated as investing in a typewriter manufacturer.
 They are also expensive.

 Offshore and online banking alternatives

-- Delaware better than Switzerland – With a creative accountants bad guys are using US banks for their illegal activities as it gives an air of legitimacy.
+- Delaware better than Switzerland – With a creative accountant’s bad guys are using US banks for their illegal activities as it gives an air of legitimacy.

 - Me?
 I am open.
 I have a simple US credit union (the same one I have had for over 30 years) and a discount brokerage Scottrade account.
 To be honest, my brokerage account is where all the action happens and where I have my money.
-A brokerage account acts like a bank, with insurance, money markets and a debit card, but an added feature of trading stocks.
+A brokerage account acts like a bank, with insurance, money markets, and a debit card, but an added feature of trading stocks.
 A traditional savings accounts give me nothing.
 Maybe someday I will simply things to one Scottrade brokerage account, so my financial reporting is easier, but I like the folks at my credit union and they are not for profit.
 I also have a small amount of money in a Polish checking account.

 I prefer to use my talents creating something and not scheming avoidance.
 I know tax avoidance is in vogue, but I highly recommend you obey the law and do not do anything illegal.
-This post is just about the world of secret money in the world not recommendations about money laundering in anyway shape or form.
+This post is just about the world of secret money in the world not recommendations about money laundering in any way shape or form.

-So in conclusion I see no reason whatsoever to put your money in a Swiss bank account.
+So, in conclusion, I see no reason whatsoever to put your money in a Swiss bank account.
 The world has changed and Switzerland is not a great country for investing or secrecy.